UniversalViewer/universalviewer/README.md

 	git submodule update --init

 Be aware that this will leave your submodules in a "detached HEAD state" as after the initial clone.
 Git only deals in commit hashes for submodules, you need to check out the appropriate branch yourself.

+### Merging

+When merging an examples repo branch with another branch, to avoid conflicts, delete the contents of the `/build` directory first, run the merge and then rebuild.